Priyeshnd555/devbook/README.md

 @AI_CODING_RULES.MD  @coding_guidelines.md  i want the total counts to be shown somewhere in @app/page.tsx make sure ui is      │
 │   usable                                                                                                                          │
 ╰─────────────

+steps to deploy

+1. update package json with homepath
+2. add gh-pages library
+3. make repo pubilc
+4. go to repo settings and then go to pages select the branch to deploy from
+5. then run `npm run deploy`